Dirac231/Uninjed/README.md

 # Uninjed
-A linux command injection scanner based on ffuf and obfuscation rules
+A linux command injection scanner based on ffuf and syntax obfuscation rules